MultiTonic/thinking-dataset/docs/04_DEPLOYMENT.md

 ## Overview

 This document provides step-by-step instructions for deploying the "Dark Thoughts" thinking-dataset project.
-Follow these steps to ensure a smooth deployment process.
+Follow these steps to ensure a smooth deployment process, including setting up the server environment, initializing the application, and configuring nodes for distributed processing.

 ## Prerequisites